-Brazilian foreign exchange control rules require that foreign investments in Brazilian companies be registered with the Central Bank of Brazil to enable:
+Therefore, Brazilian foreign exchange control rules require that foreign investments in Brazilian companies be registered with the BACEN to enable:

-- the remittance of profits and/or interest on equity (juros sobre capital próprio) to foreign investors; - the repatriation of foreign capital invested in Brazil; and - the reinvestment of profit and/or interest on equity.
-For this purpose, both the foreign investor and the Brazilian company are required to register with the Central Bank of Brazil.
+- the remittance of profits and/or interest on equity (juros sobre capital próprio) to foreign investors; - the repatriation of foreign capital invested in Brazil; and the reinvestment of profit and/or interest on equity.
+For this purpose, both the foreign investor and the Brazilian company are required to register with the BACEN.